br-bit3194/AI-Analyst-for-Startup-Evaluation/frontend/src/components/three/README.md

 # 3D Visualization Components

-This directory contains 3D visualization components built with Three.js and React Three Fiber for the Dealflow Oracle application.
+This directory contains 3D visualization components built with Three.js and React Three Fiber for the Startalytica application.

 ## Components